KseniiaPrytkova/roger-skyline-1/README.md

 ![sudoers](img/sudoers.png)

 ### We don’t want you to use the DHCP service of your machine.
-You’ve got to configure it to have a static IP and a Netmask in \30.
+You’ve got to configure it to have a static IP and a Netmask in \30. <a id="StaticIP"></a>
 First, go to VirtualBox settings -> Network -> in `Attached to` subsection change ***NAT*** on ***Bridged Adapter***; i like using `ifconfig`, that's why i'll install it (it's always possible to use `ip`):
 ```
 $ sudo apt-get install net-tools